Song Hye-Kyo Talks About Song Joong-Ki At Laneige Press Meet In Taiwan

-The bold and beautiful Song Hye-kyo was at Taiwan on Thursday to do a photoshoot for Laneige.
+The bold and beautiful Song Hye-kyo was in Taiwan on Thursday to do a photo shoot for Laneige.
 This cosmetic brand was the one that stole the hearts of many young women during the broadcast of the military romance Descendants of the Sun last year.

 Good Morning???? วันนี้มีนัดกับคโยนะ